 "She cried and she cried and she cried.
 She was so happy.
-She said finally somebody is going to pay for taking my daddy away," Nesemeier said, explaining her neieces reaction to Adkin’s arrest.
+She said finally somebody is going to pay for taking my daddy away," Nesemeier said, explaining her nieces reaction to Adkin’s arrest.

 Steines’ family knows they still have a long road ahead, and hope their story will help families in similar situations.

 "Don't ever give up.
 Keep fighting," Nesemeier said.

 Adkins faces either probation for four to 15 years in prison for failure to report an accident involving death.
 He also faces charges for escape and resisting arrest.
 If found guilty on all charges Adkins faces up to 23 years in prison.
 He's being held on one million dollars bond.